grantcolley/dipmapper/README.md

 ## Rermarks
 ###Unsupported Fields
-When building the SQL statements, DipMapper skips non-public properties and properties that are either classes (except for strings), interfaces, lists or arrays.
+DipMapper uses reflection to generate the SQL statements for the desired action.
+It will skip non-public properties and properties that are either classes (except for strings), interfaces, lists or arrays.

 *For example*
 ```C#